Bacterial Kidney Disease (BKD)

 What is Bacterial Kidney Disease (BKD)?

-Bacterial Kidney Disease (BKD) is a chronic bacterial infection affecting various fish species in aquaculture, including Atlantic salmon (Salmo salar), rainbow trout (Oncorhynchus mykiss), and other freshwater and marine fish.
-It is caused by the bacterium Renibacterium salmoninarum, leading to significant economic losses due to high mortality rates, reduced growth performance, and increased susceptibility to secondary infections 1 2 3.
+Bacterial Kidney Disease (BKD) is a chronic bacterial infection affecting salmonids, such as Atlantic salmon (Salmo salar), rainbow trout (Oncorhynchus mykiss), and char (Salvelinus spp.).
+It is caused by the bacterium Renibacterium salmoninarum (R. salmoninarum) and found in both freshwater and saltwater.
+It is untreatable, and can lead to significant economic losses in aquaculture due to high mortality rates, reduced growth performance, and increased susceptibility to secondary infections 1 2 3.

 Symptoms of Bacterial Kidney Disease